Kmcc01-creator/VulkanoApp/versiontracking/docs/ProjectGoals.md

 - Utilize crates.io API endpoints or direct HTTP requests to fetch the crate archives.
 - Use a tarball extraction library (e.g., the `tar` crate) to extract the contents.
 - Process extracted code with AST parsers like `syn` to build an abstract syntax tree for further analysis.

+**Security Considerations:**

+- Downloading and executing arbitrary code from crates.io could pose a security risk.
+Implement sandboxing or other security measures to mitigate this risk.
+For example, analyze the downloaded code statically without executing it, or run it in a restricted environment.

 **Benefits:**